magusvagus/opencv_diepio_bot/README.md

 automation, if everything goes well several stages are planned during development of this tool.

-1. Boilerplate and a basic framework (currently in development)
+1. Boilerplate and a basic framework (ready)
-- Basic image recognition
+- Basic image recognition (needs bigger dataset but works)
-- Simple movement and aiming
+- Simple movement and aiming (in developement)
 - Interaction with other objects/ players
 - automated upgrading and leveling